Walking Detling to Lenham

 Here you’ll do a brief bit of road walking as the path curves downhill to the left.
 You then take a left turn back into the woods, following the sign for Thurnham Castle and the White Horse Wood Country Park.
 As you follow this path, you’ll then reach a point where you can continue straight on following the North Downs Way or take a detour to the left and go up a steep hill to the ruins of Thurnham Castle.
 It’s worth checking out, although bear in mind that it’s a considerably steep incline where the last part doesn’t have very good footing, which makes it a bit precarious.

-Here our some photos I took of the Thurnham Castle ruins (again this is slight detour away from the North Downs Way but worth checking out if you have time).
+Here are some photos of the Thurnham Castle ruins (again this is a slight detour away from the North Downs Way but worth checking out if you have time).

 Continue through the wooden gate to keep following the North Downs Way, where you’ll walk up a gradual incline with wooden posts on your right.
 At the end of this stretch, the path takes a right turn, through a metal gate and into another field.
 In this next field, you’ll follow the perimeter (inside the barbed wire fence) around the field and through an exit on the far side.
 This field also affords some lovely views if you want to take a short break.